-- Control via private wifi network and mobile web browser, not native app
+- Control via mobile web browser

 - Durable enough to ship